Designing Simple Mechanisms: Reasoning about other players' beliefs

 Suppose it is common knowledge that both players are rational, that is, they both make offers that maximize expected utility.
 Since both offers are made at the same time, the seller does not know the buyer's offer $b$.
 Instead, the seller has to form beliefs about the distribution of $b$.
 Since the seller knows that the buyer is rational, the seller knows that the buyer's choice of $b$ depends on the buyer's value $V$ and on the buyer's beliefs about the seller's offer $s$.
 And that, in turn, depends on the buyer's beliefs about the seller's cost $C$, and the buyer's beliefs about the seller's beliefs about $b$.
 Thus, the seller's offer depends on a second-order belief; what the seller believes that the buyer believes about $C$, as well as a third-order belief; what the seller believes that the buyer believes that the seller believes about $V$, and so on.

-This reasoning process seems fantastical, and in practice will be beyond the capacity of many participants.\footnote{In many theoretical analyses, we abstract away from this subtlety by studying Bayesian Nash equilibria and making strong assumptions about higher-order beliefs; for instance, that both buyer and seller have a common prior about the distribution of values.
-These simplifying assumptions are often useful.
-There is a recent literature that seeks to relax them \citep{bergemann2005robust,bergemann2013introduction}.} If participants are inexperienced, it seems unlikely that they will find the equilibrium of the double auction with parameter $\alpha = 0.5$ from first principles.
+This many-level reasoning process seems fantastical, and in practice will be beyond the capacity of many participants.
+If participants are inexperienced, it seems unlikely that they will find the equilibrium of the double auction with parameter $\alpha = 0.5$ from first principles.

-Some mechanisms do not require participants to reason about higher-order beliefs.
-Suppose that we take the double auction, and instead set the parameter $\alpha$ equal to $1$.
+However, some mechanisms do not require participants to reason about higher-order beliefs.
+Suppose that we take the double auction, and instead set the split-the-difference parameter $\alpha$ equal to $1$.
 Then the seller is effectively making a take-it-or-leave-it offer of $s$ to the buyer, and the transaction occurs at a price of $s$ if and only if $s \leq b$.
-It is a dominant strategy for the buyer to set $b = V$, so the buyer does not need to think about the seller's strategy.
-If the seller knows that the buyer will set $b = V$, then the seller's problem reduces to choosing an offer $s$ to maximize $(s - C) P(s \leq V \mid C)$.
-Observe that the solution depends on the seller's cost $C$ and on the seller's belief about the buyer's value $V$, but not on any higher-order beliefs.
-The seller can calculate their optimal offer using only their first-order beliefs, although they do not have a dominant strategy.
+In this case, it is a dominant strategy for the buyer to set $b = V$, so the buyer does not need to think about the seller's strategy.
+If the seller knows that the buyer will set $b = V$, then the seller’s problem reduces to choosing an offer $s$ to maximize $(s-C)$ multiplied by the probability that $s \leq V$.
+Observe that the solution depends on the seller’s cost $C$ and on the seller’s belief about the buyer’s value $V$, but not on any higher-order beliefs.
+The seller can calculate an optimal offer using only first-order beliefs, although the seller does not have a dominant strategy.